uharston/video-challenge/README.md

         tags: Tag[]
     }

 Media data from the server is loaded on page initialization along with the media data from the Wistia API.
-The historical data (totalPlays and visibility) from the server is attached to the medias retrieved from the Wistia API.
+The historical data (totalPlays and visibility) from the server is attached to the media retrieved from the Wistia API.

     async function() {
       const serverMedias = await Server.findAllMedia()